 Examples of fossils you can expect to find here are shells of brachiopods, snails, clams, trilobites, crinoid stems, crinoid bodies, corals and other trace fossils.

 Do you want to do some light rockhounding without worrying about private property or permits?
 Well, you’re in luck.
 Large portions of southern Indiana have roadways that have geodes sitting right on the surface.
 You just have to pick them up.

 Brown County is known for having a lot of roadside geodes, and it’s one of the areas you should start at.
 The neighboring counties are also good spots to hunt.

-From my own personal experience, this is also a good way to find small chips of gemstones and other cool rocks.
-As the walls erode, those precious chips end up all over the side of the road, and they can be just as fun to find as geodes are.
+From my own personal experience, this is also a good way to find small mineral fragments and other cool rocks.
+As the walls erode, those precious stones end up all over the side of the road, and they can be just as fun to find as geodes are.
 They may not be worth anything, but they do look nice in a collection.

 When you do this, keep in mind that most of these natural walls are located on highways.
 Most of the walls have several yards of space between them and the road, but you still need to be careful.
 Make sure your car is out of the way of traffic, and stay attentive to ensure that you don’t have to get scraped off a cliff wall because of a crazy driver.